lwf/bosun-monitor.github.io/configuration.md

 * relayListen: OpenTSDB relay listen address, defaults to `:4242`
 * webDir: directory with template and static assets, defaults to `web`
 * responseLimit: number of bytes to limit OpenTSDB responses, defaults to 1MB (`1048576`)
-* unknown: time at which to mark an alert unknown if it cannot be evaluated
 * unknownTemplate: name of the template for unknown alerts

 ### macro